Zena4L/Hibernate/README.md

 > I used to approach to specify hibernates connection to a database by using
 >  1. Persistent XML file: resources > META-INF > persistence.xml
-> 2. Java Configuration classes
+> 2. Java Configuration classes --> implements `PersistenceUnitInfo`

 ## SETUP